Please enable JavaScript to view this site.

 To install the services just click the Install Services button.
 To remove the services click the Remove Services button.
 Neither of these buttons will be enabled unless they CAN be clicked.
 For instance, if you have no services that have been installed, the Remove Services button will be disabled.
 If all services that need to be installed have been, the Install Services button will be disabled.
 If your Windows services are running both buttons will be disabled.

-IF you try to install or remove your services and it fails for some reason (typically because you are not logged into the computer as a user with sufficient rights) you can open a Services Report (the button on the toolbar) and it will show the necessary Windows commands to install / remove each windows services.
+IF you try to install or remove your services and it fails for some reason (typically because you are not logged into the computer as a user with sufficient rights) you can open a Services Report (the button on the toolbar) and it will show the necessary Windows commands to install / uninstall each windows services.

 Services Report